My dinner party guest list with special guest…

-I do feel a bit like I’m casting for something like Big Brother by writing this post!
+When I originally wrote this post, I felt a bit like I was casting for something like Big Brother!

 That seems like a nice little crowd…

 What questions would you ask and to whom?
 I’d love to know!
 Please comment below or tweet me @AllSortsHere